 What camera do you use the majority of the time?

 When it’s about jobs I’m definitely a CANON girl.
-When I’m traveling, I’m shooting everything with my Dad’s old analogue minolta.
+When I’m traveling, I’m shooting everything with my Dad’s old analog Minolta.
 Love that one.

 Which photo are you currently most proud of?

-It’s always my latest work I’m most excited and proud about.
+It’s always my latest work I’m most excited about and proud of.
 That changes with every shoot. 😉

 Comparing where you are now with where you are when you first started, what could you have done differently to get to where you are sooner?

 As long as there is always progress, it doesn’t matter how long it takes you to get where you want to be.
 I’m thinking very often: „Oh, wow – I can make a living out of the best job in the world!!“